Facts and stats

 While a third of UK seas are protected on paper less than 1% are well managed

-Just 5% of the UK’s marine protected areas are safe from bottom trawling.
+Just 6% of the UK’s marine protected areas are safe from bottom-towed fishing gear, like bottom trawling and dredging.

 Credit: Georgie Bull

-Every year between 9 and 14 million tonnes of plastics enter our ocean.
+Every year an estimated 11 million tonnes of plastics enter our ocean.

 29 million metric tonnes of plastic is expected to enter the ocean every year by 2040